 Heritage Commons also features an entrée salad area bar:

 Grains and Greens: Hot breakfast in the morning; salad bar in the afternoon and evening including an entrée salad and soup.

-Throughout the process, architects SmithGroupJJR and Mesher Shing McNutt and The Hysen Group consultants worked to keep architectural integrity of the historic facility.
+Throughout the process, architects SmithGroupJJR and Mesher Shing McNutt and The Hysen Group consultants worked to keep the architectural integrity of the historic facility.
 The dining hall has been expanded to increase the serving area for dining pleasure and approximately 160 seats have been added to Heritage Commons, for a total of 350 seats.
-Heritage Commons extends through three easily accessible levels, each with its own theme and feel.
+Heritage Commons extends through three easily accessible levels, each with its own unique, classic design.
 The specialty concept restaurants on the main floor offer a wide variety of menu selections to appeal to every palate.
 The second level showcases dining with a classic library setting paying tribute to Linda Landon as the university’s first female librarian.
 It will feature half-booth seating as well as tables and chairs.
 To embrace the ambiance of a library, hardwood bookshelves are prominent throughout this level.
 The second level also features the Ivy Room, a private dining room.
 The third level offers guests an intimate dining setting, which will be furnished with traditional tables and chairs.
 With all three levels combined, the seating has nearly doubled from 191 seats before the renovation, to approximately 350 seats.

 Heritage Commons will serve breakfast, lunch and dinner daily from 7 a.m. – 8 p.m.
 As part of MSU RHS’ commitment to sustainability, Heritage Commons is a trayless dining hall.
 Students will be able to get a complete meal at each of the venues, which will include an entrée and various sides.
 The Union Food Court will continue to serve North Neighborhood students as an all-you-care-to-eat late night dining option.